 The VA’s definition of a person who is mentally incompetent is one who lacks the mental capacity to contract or manage his or her own affairs because of injury, disease, or old age.
 By “his or her own affairs,” they mean handling the disbursement of funds without limitation.
 Mental competency only refers to your ability to manage your VA benefit payment in your own best interest.
 It does not apply to anything else.

-Who has the authority to decide competency?
+Who has the authority to decide mental competency?

 The raters in the VA regional office, the ones who make the rating decisions at the Department of Veterans Affairs, are the ones who have the sole authority to make official determinations of competency and incompetency.

-Why was I declared Incompetent?
+Why was I declared Incompetent by the VA?

 The following is a list of factors raters and decision-makers will look at in making a legal determination of competency: